CristianBarragan/CoffeeBean/docs/13-Reference/ADRs.md

 ---

-> This document records the major architectural decisions that shape the CoffeeBeanery framework.
+> This document records the major architectural decisions that shape the Foundgine framework.
 It is intended to provide context for contributors and future maintainers, explaining not only **what** the architecture is, but **why** specific design choices were made.

 ---